Narthur/ohc-handbook/Course Catalog.md

 ## Department Objectives:

-* Equip students to be ministers of education in various denominational venues, such as conference, selfsupporting, or missions.
+* Equip students to be ministers of education in various denominational venues, such as conference, self-supporting, or missions.
 * Inform students as to beneficial methodology and tools for teaching in Christian schools in the 21st century.
 * Provide appropriate instruction, practice, and feedback in lesson planning and practice teaching.